nuejs/www/index.md

     text: Seems like Nue could finally bring back something we lost all the way
     id: "1702763687860162703"

+  - user: ilrwbwrkhv
+    text: More frontend devs needs to stop following the herd and think for themselves and look back at how hackers used to work back in the day to use as little memory as possible.
+    id: "37518231"
+    from: hn

   - user: ctrlzkids
     text: Insanely impressive.
 Well done 👏